Self-Care

 • Improved mood and anxiety, reduced stress, optimism, gratitude, improved cognitive skills, and even better health are all linked with journaling.

-Give Yourself Alone Time
+Give Yourself Quality Me Time

 • Clear your mind